 This section demonstrates the utilization of the Sequences Table coupled with the Sequence Viewer to analyze sequences.
-When used together they may aid in rapid candidate selection for downstream analysis such humanization.
+When used together they may aid in rapid candidate selection for downstream analysis such as humanization.

 The Sequences Table contains details of each individual sequence such as chain type, sequence and region lengths, FR and CDR nucleotide and amino acid sequences, and score to name a few.
 A full list is described in Exploring the Columns of the All Sequences Table.
 On the other hand, the Sequence Viewer allows you to view the annotated sequences and search for motifs and annotations.

 In this exercise, you will learn how to interpret a Biologics Annotator Result document and search for specific motifs within the sequences.
 First, select the 310819a_P1_T2 Assembly Consensus Sequences Annotated & Clustered document in the Sequence annotation folder to view the Sequences Table.
 Subsequently, select Kappa-1 Assembly and Kappa-2 Assembly to view the annotated sequences in the Sequence Viewer.

 Kappa-2 Assembly has a distinctly lower liability score compared to Kappa-1 Assembly (-18,120 and -401 respectively) as observed in the Sequences Table and Sequence Viewer (Figure 1.2).
-The presence of multiple ambiguous bases resulted in a truncated FR2 region.
+The presence of multiple ambiguous bases resulted in a truncated CDR1 region.

 **Note that liabilities and assets with their associated scores are highly customisable.
 Learn how to customize your own sequence liabilities and assets set here.

 Heterogeneity may result in bases being called as ambiguous bases and these ambiguous bases may affect sequence annotation as observed in the previous analysis (Figure 1.2).
-To search for ambiguous bases within the selected sequence, simply enter “Type:Contamination” (without the quotes) in the Find text box within the Sequence Viewer and hit enter or ">".
+To search for ambiguous bases within the selected sequence, simply enter “Type:Contamination” (without the quotes) in the Find text box within the Sequence Viewer and hit enter or "".

 An ambiguous R base is found at interval 105 of Kappa-2 Assembly (Figure 1.3).
-This contamination annotation is a result of the presence of an alternative base at position 105 of the 310819a_P1_T2_Lambda-1_E7.F1.ab1 chromatogram sequence that was used to generate the Lambda-1 Assembly sequence (Figure 1.3B).
+This contamination annotation is a result of the presence of an alternative base at position 105 of the 310819a_P1_T2_Kappa-2_C2.F1.ab1 chromatogram sequence that was used to generate the Kappa-2 Assembly sequence (Figure 1.3B).